 With no band and a feeling of immediate urgency, I started going out on auditions.
 I answered several adds for bands seeking a drummer including one that was taped to a trash can outside of a South Jersey record store.
 Eventually I got a call from Ben Vaughn about coming out to audition for his band.
 It was a good fit for all and for the next year I toured the US and Europe playing drums with this very unique, roots-based singer/songwriter.
 It was during that time I became aware of another world within the music universe.
 The ever growing alternative and independent music scene.
 While touring with Ben, I had the opportunity to meet musicians from all over the country and witness a thriving culture of amazingly talented artists that were touring, recording and releasing their own music.
 Also, during that time, we picked up a gig opening for the great John Hiatt on his Slow Turning Tour.
 I was inspired by Hiatt and to this day consider him one of my greatest influences as a singer/songwriter and performer.

 The next decade saw my interest in songwriting grow, but I also returned to drum corps as a teacher, writer and performer.
 For a period of eight years my focus was back on drum corps.
 Amazingly, I still managed to stick with my songwriting and stockpiled a decent collection of original music.
-By late 1997, I returned to the Philadelphia area and started playing drumset with some local Philly artists including Suzanne Gorman and Amy Carr.
+By late 1997, I returned to the Philadelphia area and started playing drumset with some local Philly artists including Suzanne Gorman, Amy Carr and Still at Large.
 It was a tumultuous time in my life and I was struggling to keep my focus.
 I was in and out of a lot of projects as I tried to find my way into something that felt comfortable.
 I was dealing with some major depression and couldn't really settle into anything.
-A little uplift came in the late summer of 2007 when I was honored for my years of commitment to the drum corps activity.
-I was inducted into the World Drum Corps Hall of Fame.
+A little uplift came in September of 2007 when I was honored for my years of commitment to the drum corps activity and inducted into the World Drum Corps Hall of Fame.
 Drum Corps had always been there for me as an easy fallback in my music life.
 But I felt sure that this should be the final stamp on my drum corps life.
 It was time to move on with other projects.
 Amidst some personal challenges and moving around, I finally settled in Havre de Grace, Maryland in August of 2008.
 It was a new and healthier time for me and the feeling surrounding the Chesapeake Bay would inspire a whole new collection of music.

 By 2016 I was playing music full-time and touring whenever I could.
 I made my way around to several cities including New York, Nashville and Memphis.
 I met a wonderful radio host in Norfolk, Virginia named Barry Graham who invited me on his radio program “Acoustic Highway”.
 Barry had Catchin’ A Ride in his top 10 songs of the year and really encouraged me to keep writing songs.
 In 2019, after the passing of my Mom, I moved to Fort Worth, Texas where I now live.
 I am currently in the studio with producer Pete Miller working on a new album which will hopefully be released in 2021.
 I am I'm happy to be making music again the songs sound really good.
 They represent my journey over the last 7 years.
 I can't wait to share this music as well as the rest of my music with you.
 I appreciate you taking time to read about me and encourage you to stop back and visit.